 Day out in Rochester

-It might be known for Charles Dickens’ fame but this Medway city is steeped in history and has so much to offer
+Known for Charles Dickens’ fame, this Medway city is steeped in history and has so much to offer.

 Here are our suggestions to help you discover more #SEhiddengems

 Dotted with many quaint and quirky shops, the High Street is a great place to lose an hour or two, especially if you’re looking for a memento from your day out.
 Perhaps you’re looking to find your next big read?
 Drop in to Baggins Book Bazaar – England’s largest rare and second-hand bookshop.

 An imposing yet beautiful feature of the High Street is the Norman style cathedral.
 Well worth a visit, this spectacular building has been a feature of Rochester’s history as far back as 604AD.
 With a library, tea rooms and well kept gardens you can spend a good amount of time exploring the grounds, but best of all, admission is free.